Scottish Socialist Party: Campaigns

-Time for £12
+£15 an hour minimum wage

-The SSP is currently involved in a campaign to raise the national minimum wage to £12 per hour, for everyone aged sixteen years old and over.
+The SSP is currently involved in a campaign to raise the national minimum wage to £15 per hour, for everyone aged sixteen years old and over.
 The party has, since its foundation, called for the minimum wage to be set at two-thirds of the male median salary.
 The party claims this would be easily affordable, as most people in Scotland being paid the minimum wage are "employed by retail giants, including supermarkets, who make billions in profit every year, and could easily afford a decent living wage for those who make them their profits.
 Likewise, the big chains in the fast foods and hospitality sector".
 The party claims that by having a higher minimum wage, people would feel more secure, and in turn spend more; which would invest in local economies.

 Anti-war campaigns

 The SSP campaigned against the wars in Iraq and Afghanistan, and was one of the founding members of the Scottish Coalition for Justice not War in September 2001.

 It worked closely with Military Families Against the War, particularly in the Justice 4 Gordon Gentle campaign, standing down at the 2005 general election for Rose Gentle in the East Kilbride constituency.
-In 2009, the grandmother of Dundee soldier Kevin Elliot, who died in Afghanistan, joined the party because of its firm anti-war stance.
+In 2009, the grandmother of Dundee soldier Kevin Elliot, who died in Afghanistan, joined the party because she it as having a strong anti-war stance.
 The party has also campaigned against rendition flights, including introducing a debate in the Scottish Parliament over the issue, and against the lack of response from the UK government in Israel's war on Lebanon.

 It has supported non-violent direct action as a tactic to oppose the presence of weapons of mass destruction in Scotland and strongly opposes the replacement of Trident.
 It has participated in the blockades at Faslane nuclear base since its inception and a number of SSP members have been fined and/or jailed after blockading the naval base at the annual Big Blockade.
 In 2005, Rosie Kane locked herself on to a 25 ft Trident replica outside the Scottish Parliament, only releasing herself after the replica was dismantled fourteen hours later.
 Later that year she was fined £150 for her actions and in October 2006, she was jailed for fourteen days after refusing to pay the fine.
-In January 2007, three SSP MSPs were arrested, later released without charge, while in June 2007, five members of the SSP's youth wing were also arrested and held overnight, after blockading the base as part of the Faslane365 campaign.
+In January 2007, three SSP MSPs were arrested, later released without charge.
+In June 2007, five members of the SSP's youth wing were also arrested, according to the Left Click Blog and held overnight, after blockading the base as part of the Faslane365 campaign.
 The party supported the Scrap Trident demonstration in Glasgow in April 2013.

-The SSP strongly defends the right of the Palestinian people to self-determination and supports the Boycott, Divestment and Sanctions movement.
+The SSP defends the right of the Palestinian people to self-determination, and supports the Boycott, Divestment and Sanctions movement.
 An SSP councillor convinced West Dunbartonshire Council to add its support to the BDS movement in 2009.